indexhever/asteroids-game/README.md

 - Avoid beeing hit by bullets (even your bullets), asteroids and spaceships
 - You win after destroying all asteroids
 - You gain points after destroying asteroids or spaceships
-- Spaceships give more points when destroied
+- Spaceships give more points when destroyed
 - Everything that crosses screen sides are teleported to oposed sides.
 - You have 3 lives.
 After loosing them, game over.